auth0/docs/articles/connections/passwordless/reference/relevant-api-endpoints.md

 ## Rate Limiting in Passwordless Endpoints

-Auth0 rate limits and anomaly detection features only consider the IP from the machine that is making the API call.
+Auth0 rate limits and attack protection features only consider the IP from the machine that is making the API call.
 When the API call is made from a backend server, you usually want Auth0 to consider the IP from the end user, not the one from the server.

 Auth0 supports specifying an `auth0-forwarded-for` header in API calls, but it is only considered when: